karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

 - QueryBuilder SQF conditional cast
   - Due to conditional typing on ShardQueryFunction with CF/IT, returned async function is cast via unknown as ShardQueryFunction<C, ET, ITS, CF> to avoid TS2322 while preserving the correct public signature and runtime behavior.

+- Docs warning cleanup
+  - Updated JSDoc in TranscodeAttributeTypeMap to reference DefaultTranscodeRegistry (was DefaultTranscodeMap).